uofo/reverse-archaeology-content/_artifacts/2016-09-14--all-the-blacks-were-taught-to-swim-that-was-our-thing-and-you-got-to-swim-it-was-a-rite-of-passage.md

 location_latitude: 40.766778
 location_longitude: -74.22416
 published: true
+title: >-
-title: Gordon Roberts and Butch Preston remember the Oakwood Avenue YMCA
+  Gordon Roberts, Butch Preston and Goldie Burbage remember the Oakwood Avenue YMCA
 headline: >-
   “All the blacks were taught to swim, that was our thing, and you got to swim … It was a rite of passage.”